-2015 2014 2013
+2016 2015 2014

 In thousands

-Operating income \$ 104,519 \$ 110,507 \$ 103,346
+Operating income \$ 105,923 \$ 104,519 \$ 110,507

-\$ change (5,988) 7,161 11,757
+\$ change 1,404 (5,988) 7,161

-% change (5.4)% (5.4)% 6.9%
+% change 1.3% (5.4)% ) 6.9%

-% of net sales 5.9 % 5.9 % 6.2%
+% of net sales 5.9% 5.9 % ) 6.2%

+The increase in operating income from continuing operations for 2016 as compared to 2015 was due to the contribution of operating income from our 2015 acquisitions, an increase in organic operating income at our Aerospace segment and lower corporate expenses, primarily due to the absence of acquisition related costs.
+These changes were partially offset by a decrease in operating income at our Distribution segment.
 The decrease in operating income from continuing operations for 2015 as compared to 2014 was driven by lower organic operating income at our Distribution segment and higher corporate expenses.
 These decreases were partially offset by an increase in operating income at our Aerospace segment and the contribution of operating income from our acquisitions completed in 2015 and 2014.
-The increase in operating income from continuing operations for 2014 as compared to 2013 was driven by increases at both our Aerospace and Distribution segments.
 See Segment Results of Operations and Financial Condition below for further discussion of segment operating income.